fortunejs/fortune/README.md

 >Most web apps at heart are user experience and business logic around a persistent store.

 Fortune.js is built with a reductionist approach to application development.
 It has one primary interface to do I/O, the `request` method, which dynamically dispatches `Adapter`, `Serializer`, and `transform` calls.
 Networking wrappers call the `request` method, so it is not coupled with any external protocol.
-Typically it is not needed to use the `request` method directly.

-The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like MongoDB and Postgres, and IndexedDB and Web Storage in the web browser.
+The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like MongoDB and Postgres, and IndexedDB in the web browser.

 The `Serializer` abstraction allows for multiple serialization formats, including hypermedia media types such as Micro API, standard input formats such as URL encoded and form data, and custom serializers for HTML.